 By Sanjay Chadha & Giang Nguyen

 The Medical Alert system was first introduced in the 70s, way before the birth of the Internet as we know it today.
 During its beginnings, Medical Alert systems used telephone lines to connect care receivers to emergency assistance.
 A device that was always conveniently within reach and that used telephone lines to immediately summon emergency help was game changing.
 It brought awareness to a real and potentially tragic problem and offered a viable, cutting-edge solution.
-Since the person in an emergency situation could only reach one person at a time using voice call, connecting them to a trained professional was the best way to go.

 This professional was the operator, who would become responsible for coordinating the safety of people who called in for help via the button on their transmitter.
 After assessing the level of the caller’s emergency and determining the most appropriate resource, the operator would either call 911 emergency services, local emergency departments, or next of kin and then proceed to coordinate their safety, including making sure that emergency staff has access to the building number or the keys to the caller’s apartment.
 In the case that the emergency is assessed and deemed to be manageable by family and friends, the operator would coordinate with those people instead.

 This dependency on the operator to coordinate emergency assistance made them critical to the caller’s safety.
 For this reason, operators had to be well trained and because of that, they were also well paid and were required to work in very secure and expensive operation centers.
 Both because of the large investment that companies put into these centers and the high salaries of the staff within them, Medical Alert companies had to hike up the costs of their systems by charging customers upwards of $30 per month to use them.
 To attract new customers, companies also started to give out free products for customers who subscribed to their monthly service.